LogeshG5/silverbullet-excalidraw/README.md

 If multiple diagrams are present in a page, you will be prompted to choose one.

 Note: You will have to refresh the page to view the updates.

+---

+Thanks to [Brice Dutheil](https://github.com/bric3).
+This pulugin is based on his [excalidraw-jetbrains-plugin](https://github.com/bric3/excalidraw-jetbrains-plugin).